snowflake1201/idea-list/do-you-have-tomorrow/readme.md

 "No, I don't have enough money."
 "No, my body is broken."
 "No, some weird thought in my brain let me too painful to live."
-"Yes, I have people who I love deeply."
+"Yes, there is someone who I love deeply."
 "Yes, I am healthy and happy."
 "Yes, I don't have reason to die."